IBM/CognitiveConcierge/README.md

 ## Steps
 Use the following steps to deploy the application
 - Deploy the Server Application
-- Update the Assistant for Business Service on IBM Cloud
+- Update the Watson Assistant Service on IBM Cloud
 - Run the IOS Application

 ## 1. Deploy the Server Application